How can I help?

 Time period of student placement Phase 1 Phase 2

-• The university Link Tutor will contact you to introduce themselves and arrange the Progress Review visit.
+• The university Lead Mentor will contact you to introduce themselves and arrange the Progress Review visit.

-• Join a Mentor training session.
+• Complete school-based Mentor logistical training.
 Familiarise yourself with PebblePad.

-• Allow student access to important school policy documents.
+• Allow student access to important school policy documents, for example, safeguarding and behaviour management.
+Ensure they know who the DSL is.

 • Assess your student’s subject knowledge, discuss and jointly action plan for your student’s development.